 If you’re already using a dual- or tri-band router and have both the 2.4 GHz and 5 GHz bands available, you’ll have to make some decisions on which one to connect your devices to.
-It’s tempting to just go ahead and use 5 GHz Wi-Fi for any device that supports it and use 2.4 GHz for the rest—and you can certainly do that—but it’s not always the best strategy.
+It’s tempting to just go ahead and use 5 GHz Wi-Fi for any device that supports it and use 2.4 GHz for the rest — and you can certainly do that, and it’s a fine choice in most situations — but it’s not always the best strategy.

 Instead, think about how you use each device.
 If a device only supports 2.4 GHz, then your decision is already made for that device.
 If a device supports both, think about whether you really need to use 5 GHz.
 Does that device need the higher speed or are you mostly checking email and browsing the web?
 Is the device experiencing dropped connections on the 2.4 GHz network and do you need it to be more reliable?
 Are you okay with the device having the shorter effective range that comes along with using the 5 GHz band?

 Modern applications are pretty data hungry — between the abundance of 4K content available, high-resolution images all over the internet, video and voice calling over Wi-Fi, and countless other applications, you’re probably going to be using a ton of data.
 You should always use the band that offers you the best connection.

 In most cases, that’ll probably be the 5 GHz band, though the 2.4 GHz band might be advantageous in some situations.
 If you’re in an area with a ton of Wi-Fi networks, the 6 GHz band would also be a great choice if your hardware supports Wi-Fi 6E.